 My group applies ideas from complex systems science to flow in porous media: aquifers, soils, and granular media filters.
 The premise for this approach is that advances in porous media technology—such as groundwater remediation, aquifer storage and recovery, or geothermal energy—are possible using simple ideas from complex systems science.
-In particular, we study how the fractal dimension of colloid deposits controls permeability, and we use chaotic advection to amplify plume spreading for accelerated chemical reactions in porous media.
+In particular, we study how permeability can be understood as a dynamic system based on fractal structures, and we apply chaos theory to design engineered injection and reaction schemes that improve plume spreading for accelerated reactions in porous media.
+Based on student interest, my group is also active in environmental hydrology research including the greenhouse footprint of natural gas, contaminant transport in urban watersheds, and water administration in Colorado.

-My research program has received over $1.8 million in external funding to date (plus additional support for collaborators).
-Granting agencies include the U.S. National Science Foundation, the U.S. Department of Energy, and the Colorado Department of Public Health and Environment.
-For details, please click the publications or research sections below.
+To date, my research program has received over $2.4 million of external funding from agencies including the U.S. National Science Foundation, the U.S. Department of Energy, and the Colorado Department

 27. Roth, E.J., R.M.
 Neupauer, D.C.
 Mays, L.J.
 Sather, J.P.
 Crimaldi (2020), Wall effect mitigation techniques for experiments with planar walls, Transport in Porous Media, 132, 423-441, doi: 10.1007/s11242-020-01399-9.
 LINK